AgenticFinLab/lmbase/docs/data-guidance.md

 > All supported datasets are listed in `lmbase/dataset/registry.py`.
 For dataset-specific details, consult the comments in the respective data loader file.

+> Please check the `examples/test_data` for the demo coding details.

 ### Loading datasets